geeknoid/Undertaker/README.md

 * Any static method called `Main` in any assembly is considered a root.

+* Test methods for a variety of test frameworks.

-* You can provide a list of assemblies as root assemblies.
+* * You can provide a list of assemblies as root assemblies.
 Any public symbol exposed by these assemblies are considered roots.
 Any assemblies in the set which are considered part of a public API should normally be flagged as root assemblies.